stevegt/promisebase/x/kvsplit.md

 ### 1. Define the kv Interface

 - Create a new package directory (e.g. `x/kv`) that will contain the key–value store code.
-- In this package, define a minimal interface (`Store`) for operations.
+- In this package, define a minimal interface (`KvStore`) for operations.
 For example:

-  - A type `Store` with methods:
+  - A type `KvStore` with methods:
     - `Put(key string, value []byte) error`
     - `Get(key string) ([]byte, error)`
     - `Delete(key string) error`